dask/dask/docs/source/ml.rst

 For a more fully worked example see :bdg-link-primary:`Futures Documentation <futures.html>`.

+.. _boosted-trees:

 Gradient Boosted Trees
 ----------------------

-Popular GBT libraries have native Dask support which allows you to train models on very large datasets in parallel.
-Both XGBoost and LightGBM have pretty good documentation and examples:
+Popular GBT libraries, like XGBoost and LightGBM, have native Dask support which allows you to train models on very large datasets in parallel.

 -  `XGBoost <https://xgboost.readthedocs.io/en/stable/tutorials/dask.html>`_
 -  `LightGBM <https://lightgbm.readthedocs.io/en/latest/Parallel-Learning-Guide.html#dask>`_

-For convenience, here is a copy-pastable example using Dask Dataframe, XGBoost, and the Dask LocalCluster to train on randomly generated data:
+For example, using Dask DataFrame, XGBoost, and a local Dask cluster looks like the following:

 .. code-block:: python